NBA Rumors: Clippers Received ‘Quick No’ When They Called Celtics About Kyrie Irving Trade, Per ‘The Athletic’

 — The Celtics Wire (@TheCelticsWire) April 26, 2019

 Keeping Kyrie Irving before the February NBA trade deadline is a no-brainer for the Celtics.
-The Celtics may have gone through lots of ups and downs in the 2018-19 NBA season, but they remain as one of the top favorites to represent the Eastern Conference in the NBA Finals 2019.
-As of now, Irving is viewed as the X-factor on the Celtics’ road to their first NBA championship title since 2008.
-In their first-round sweep of the Indiana Pacers, the 27-year-old point guard showed impressive performance on both ends of the floor, averaging 22.5 points, 7.8 assists, 4.5 rebounds, and 1.3 steals on 40.2 percent shooting from the field and 35.7 percent shooting from beyond the arc.
+The Celtics may have gone through lots of ups and downs in the 2018-19 NBA season, but they remain one of the favorites to represent the Eastern Conference in the NBA Finals 2019.

+As of now, Irving is viewed as the X-factor on the Celtics’ road to their first NBA championship since 2008.
+In their first-round sweep of the Indiana Pacers, the 27-year-old point guard had impressive performances on both ends of the floor, averaging 22.5 points, 7.8 assists, 4.5 rebounds, and 1.3 steals on 40.2 percent shooting from the field, and 35.7 percent shooting from beyond the arc.

 It’s easy to understand why the Clippers tried to acquire Kyrie Irving.
 The potential acquisition of Irving would have given the Clippers a better chance of beating the Warriors in a best-of-seven series.
 Though they failed to get Irving before the February NBA trade deadline, they could resume their pursuit of the All-Star point guard in the summer of 2019.

-If the Celtics fail to at least make it to the Eastern Conference Finals, Irving is expected to entertain offers from other NBA teams in the 2019 NBA free agency where the Clippers will have enough salary cap space to offer him, together with another incoming free agent superstar, a max contract.
+If the Celtics fail to at least make it to the Eastern Conference Finals, Irving is expected to entertain offers from other NBA teams in the 2019 NBA free agency, where the Clippers will have enough salary cap space to offer him a max contract, together with another incoming free agent superstar.